With eyes on China, Japan and Indonesia bolster security ties | Law-Order

 With eyes on China, Japan and Indonesia bolster security ties

-Japan and Indonesia pledged on Tuesday to tighten security ties and signed a deal to facilitate transfers of defence equipment and technology between two Asian nations, as China expands its economic and military might.
-China's territorial claims in the East and South China seas have become a priority issue in an increasingly testy Sino-U.S. relationship and also raise important security concern for Japan.
+Japan and Indonesia pledged on Tuesday to tighten security ties and signed a deal to facilitate transfers of defence equipment and technology, as their near neighbour China expands its economic and military might.
+China's territorial claims in the East and South China seas have become a priority issue in an increasingly testy Sino-U.S. relationship and also raise significant security concerns for Japan.

 "I think this is (a) historical first in bilateral relations between Japan and Indonesia," Indonesian Defence Minister Prabowo Subianto said, referring to the transfer pact.
 "We invite the Japanese side to participate in the modernization of Indonesia's defence capacity.
 We also encourage joint training between our services - maritime and also land forces," he told reporters.